iCliniq Logo

 Hello doctor,

 Usually, I let my cats go out and play in the backyard.
 They frequently bring fleas and bugs into the house.
 So I get flea and bug bites.
 I usually get red bumps on the areas of my legs and lower legs.
-But recently I notice that there is a confined area that looks like a scab.
+But recently, I noticed that there is a confined area that looks like a scab.
 This is how it happened.
-The area was really itchy so I started scratching it a lot.
+The area was really itchy, so I started scratching it a lot.
 After this, I noticed fluid or watery stuff coming out of it.
 After this, I noticed a scab formed in that area.
-It is dark red and looked strange.
+It was dark red and looked strange.

 Hi,